mrachuta/flask-api-pizzaapp/infra/terraform/README.md

 aks_resources_rg_name = "myrg01-myaks01"
 ```
 * if you want to adjust more parameters, take a look at [main.tf](./main.tf) and [variables.tf](https://github.com/mrachuta/terraform-resources/blob/master/modules/azure-aks-cheap-cluster-module/variables.tf)
-* moudule by default is integrating AKS with ACR by granting AcrPull role to AKS Managed Identity
+* module by default is integrating AKS with ACR by granting AcrPull role to AKS Managed Identity

 ## Usage